 |The pilot boat.
 A pilot boards the ship to assist in getting the ship away from the pier, a common occurrence in most ports.|

 Last night, we took an evening off the usual dinnertime festivities and ordered room service which proved to be a bad decision with my dietary restrictions.
-We were both a bit tired from the 22 hour time change deciding to lay low one evening and catch up on a few shows we’d previously downloaded in Kauai.
-We plugged the HDMI cord into the TV in our cabin with no trouble watching a few favorites instead of on the smaller laptop screen.
+We were both a bit tired from the 22 hour time change, deciding to lay low one evening and catch up on a few shows we’d previously downloaded in Kauai.
+We plugged the HDMI cord into the TV in our cabin with no trouble watching a few favorites instead of watching on the small laptop screen.

 The seemingly good plan to lounge in our cabin was challenging in regard to the food and delivery times.
 We placed the order in the afternoon, asking for my prearranged dinner that was logged into the main restaurant’s system.
 It shouldn’t have been an issue.

 |The police department marching band.|

 But, it was.
 We’d requested the food be delivered at 6:30 pm making the assumption the food wouldn’t arrive until 7:00 pm.
 How wrong we were.
 The meals didn’t arrive until 8:30, two hours later than requested, mainly due to a miscommunication between my food and the restaurant.

 Annoying?
 Yes.
 In the realm of things, it was no big deal to me, but Tom got a little “overly grumpy” mostly over worrying about me, not himself.
 That wasn’t necessary.
 I didn’t care one way or another.
 It’s just food and as much as I like talking and writing about food, long ago I gave up the significance as to “when” I eat, as long as the “what” I eat is correct.